SchrodingerandDoraemon/Notes/Java/antra_java.md

  ### Q1:Process Vs Thread
 A process is the execution of a program.

-Thread is an execution unit that is part of a process.
+Thread is part of a process.
 A process can have multiple threads, all executing at the same time.

 The typical difference is that threads (of the same process) share memory space whileas processes are mostly isolated, they have their own memory space.

 #### Q2: What is a thread pool?
-A thread pool manages the pool of worker threads, it contains a queue that keeps tasks waiting to get executed.
+A thread pool manages the pool of worker threads, it contains a BlockingQueue that keeps tasks waiting to get executed.

-A thread pool manages the collection of Runnable threads and worker threads execute Runnable from the queue.

 java.util.concurrent.Executors provide implementation of java.util.concurrent.Executor interface to create the thread pool in java.

-Three types of Thread pool:
+#### types :
 1.	single thread pool
-2. Fixed thread pool
+2. Fixed thread pool(: A thread pool with a fixed number of threads.
-3. Cached THread pool
+3. Cached THread pool (A thread pool that creates as many threads it needs to execute the task in parrallel. )
+4. Scheduled Thread Pool : A thread pool made to schedule future task.
+5. Single Thread Scheduled Pool : A thread pool with only one thread to schedule future task.

+#### How to define it in the internally
+They are many thread and a BlockingQueue in the thread pool, the thread pool have all the Tasks.
+When the threads are idle, it will pick up the tasks from the blocking queue

+#### Why do we use thread pool, does it make the performance better
+A thread pool increase performance by reducing the number of threads needed and managing their lifecycle.
+Essentially, threads are kept in the thread pool until they're needed, after which they execute the task and return the pool to be reused later.

+#### How to create space internally thread pool 内部如何开辟空间, what the disadvantages.
+   ExecutorService.  setCorePoolSize method will change the core pool size

+#### Memory leekage.
+A Memory Leak is a situation when there are objects present in the heap that are no longer used, but the garbage collector is unable to remove them from memory and, thus they are unnecessarily maintained.

 #### Q3: During a thread's lifetime, what states can it have?
  New(haven't call start()), Runnable(it is executing in JVM), waiting(wait for notify()), time_waiting(wait for specific time)/Blocked(wait for monitor lock) and Terminated.